Nicole Thorne’s Hourglass Curves Sizzle In A Strappy Black Bikini Adorned With Sparkling Suns

 “You look fantastic! [black heart] Wow!” read another comment.

 “Absolutely Gorgeous and very Sexy,” said a third fan, adding a string of two-hearts emoji.
-“I miss Brisbane,” continued the message.
+“I miss Brisbane.”

 “Representing Brisbane to the fullest I see,” penned a fourth Instagrammer, ending with four heart eyes.